Engineering

 Four thin layers.
 None of them adds the kind of weight that makes the architecture hostile to using each provider's best features.
 All four exist whether you ever switch providers or not, and the ones that pay off without a switch are reason enough.

-Two — a versioned prompt registry with provider-tagged variants.
+The second layer is a versioned prompt registry with provider-tagged variants.
 System prompts and few-shot examples live in a registry, not in code.
 Each prompt has a provider tag.
 When the time comes to compare Claude-tuned to GPT-5-tuned, both prompts exist for the same task.
 The registry pattern also enables A/B testing across providers on real traffic — a small percentage of requests flow to the alternate provider with its own tuned prompt, the outcomes flow back to the eval pipeline.
 We have seen this pattern catch quality regressions on the primary provider that would otherwise have been visible only after release.

-Four — an MCP-first tool layer.
+The fourth is an MCP-first tool layer.
 The single highest-leverage decision in the agent surface.
 If your tools are MCP servers, the agent's tool surface is portable across any client that speaks MCP, which now includes every major frontier model.
 If your tools are hardcoded function definitions in OpenAI's format, the tool surface is not portable, and migrating means re-expressing every tool in the new provider's shape.
 MCP also gives you the auth, structured output, and observability story for free.
 We have written the production patterns separately (MCP in Production); the relevance here is that MCP-first design is the cheapest path to provider independence at the tool layer.

 A fifth, supporting layer worth naming: the memory, audit, and trace surface should be provider-agnostic.
 The trace_id chain — covered in the IAM for AI agents piece — does not care which model produced which token.
 Centralising trace, audit, and memory above the abstraction layer means provider switches do not require migrating the audit substrate.